Secured Lending

 Lenders accept various asset classes, each with different risks and advance rates:

-• Accounts Receivable (AR): Unpaid invoices from customers.
+- Accounts Receivable (AR): Unpaid invoices from customers.
 Highly liquid.
-Lenders often advance 80-90% of value.
+Lenders often advance 80-90% of the value of current, non-disputed invoices.

-• Inventory: Raw materials or finished goods.
+- Inventory: Raw materials, work-in-progress, or finished goods.
 Harder to sell in distress.
-Advance rates might be 50% or less.
+Advance rates are typically lower, often 50% or less.

 Real-World Example: Asset-Based Revolver